 There's a stream crossing that most of the year is easy to get across as there's not a lot of water in there, although in particularly rainy winters it can get more challenging in the winter/spring.

 So after you cross the stream, you're off on a mostly narrow, single-track trail.
-Watch out for poison oak on the sides.
-It is there in the moist areas.
-I run up there with shorts and do my best not to touch the growth.
-You're much safer wearing long pants.
-Just be aware.
-The next juncture, in the trail, you go straight to the waterfall, or veer left up to the Danielson Monument.
+Watch out for poison oak on the sides of the trails.
+I usually run up here in shorts, but you're much safer wearing long pants.
+The next juncture in the trail, you go straight to the waterfall, or veer right up to the Danielson Monument.